sahilmalhotra0510/io/template/README.md

 An opportunity exists to improve entity data sharing by extending machine readable Environmental Product Declaration (EPD) formats to also describe community impacts and individual footprints.
 Using YAML, an easy-to-read superset of JSON, entity reports can be compared visually or formatted as summaries for a variety of entities, with layouts similar to nutritional labels.
 (Figure 1)

-Expanding research by the Carbon Leadership Forum to align analysis methods around a common standard for conveying estimates of embodied carbon in construction from extracting, manufacturing and installing materials<sup>5</sup> strategies are being developed to document sources and overcome uncertainty.

 An EPD file is a short version of an entity's Life Cycle Assessment (LCA) report.
 The LCA report can be stored privately to protect sensitive data.
 The EPD format allows a public-facing summary to shared without exposing company secrets.

 Storing editable scenario configuration files as YAML allows for faster editing by humans since YAML uses a simple outline format.
 Subsequently there are fewer opportunities for errors.
 YAML is also less intimidating than JSON to new editors.

+The Carbon Leadership Forum has aligned analysis methods around a common standard for conveying estimates of embodied carbon from extracting, manufacturing and installing construction materials.<sup>5</sup>

 To automate the exchange of impact files, Building Transparency has extended the popular ILCD+EPD standard<sup>6</sup> to include guarantees for the uniqueness of agents, dated version control and precise Product Category Rules (PCR).
 In the [OpenEPD Interchange Format](https://docs.google.com/document/d/1rvWl0W2nmCohaaHXG1P-uX5cDKHv_vD9zfTV5A6qM7A/edit#), each sector's classifications are defined independently by industry groups extending base properties.<sup>7</sup>